 At IST, the Library is a place of escape for the imagination, assistance for academics, and fun for learning.
 Both libraries, on either campus, are equipped with academic books, non-fiction as well as fiction.
 Students can make requests for books as well.

 IST has a rich culture of reading.
 We've achieved this by integrating into our curriculum the importance of self-learning and being inquisitive.

-IST's Elementary Library is a fantastic place for students to begin to develop a true love of reading.
-The library features
+The Elementary School Library is a fantastic place for students to start a passion and love of reading.

 - 30,000+ print and 14,000+ web-based resources with a growing audio collection;